-- 1. What steps can the inspectors take to address the situation of the children working in the informal gold mines? - 2.
-How can the inspectors work with the families to address the situation?
+- 1. What steps can the inspectors take to address the situation of the children working in the sand mines? - 2.
+How can the inspectors work with the local construction companies to address the situation? - 3.
+What barriers might they face in working with the companies?
+How can they overcome them? - 4.
 What barriers might they face in getting information from the families or children?
-How can they overcome them? - 3.
-How can the inspectors promote school attendance for the children working in the mines? - 4.
+How can they overcome them? - 5.
+How can the inspectors promote school attendance for the children working in the river? - 6.
 What other stakeholders can inspectors collaborate with to improve the children's situation?